Leaked Facebook memo questions cost of growth

 "Maybe someone dies in a terrorist attack coordinated on our tools."

-"I don't agree with the post today and I didn't agree with it even when I wrote it," Bozworth said in a statement to AFP.
+"I don't agree with the post today and I didn't agree with it even when I wrote it," Bosworth said in a statement to AFP.

 "The purpose of this post, like many others I have written internally, was to bring to the surface issues I felt deserved more discussion with the broader company."

-In response to an AFP inquiry, Zuckerberg referred to Bozworth as a talented leader who says provocative things, the leaked memo among them.
+In response to an AFP inquiry, Zuckerberg referred to Bosworth as a talented leader who says provocative things, the leaked memo among them.

 "This was one that most people at Facebook including myself disagreed with strongly," Zuckerberg said.